SpaceG/Library/README.md

 ![alt tag](https://spaceg.github.io/img/intro-theme-1.png)

-CleanMagic Theme by Lucas Gatsas Di.
-3.Feb.
-2014, Switzerland, TimeGrade 01:33:28 Try  https://github.com/jekyll/jekyll Jekyll a New Blogging System using node.js
+CleanMagic Theme by Lucas Gatsas Mo.
+4. Mai 2015, Switzerland, TimeGrade 03:52:02 Try  https://github.com/jekyll/jekyll Jekyll a New Blogging System using node.js
 Notice: Be Sure that your Host provide node.js on Standart Host ( Shared Hosting - Standart WebHost or WebSpace)! you need always a Virtual Server ask your Provider about more Details for http://jekyllrb.com/ and Install node.js on your Host!